Why use MCP?

 MCPServerStdio

-for command-line tool servers,MCPServerSse
+for command-line tools,MCPServerSse

-for SSE-based web servers, andMCPServerStreamableHttp
+for SSE servers, andMCPServerStreamableHttp

-). - External MCP servers (especially SSE and streaming HTTP ones) must be running separately for the agent to connect to them.
+for HTTP streaming servers. - External MCP servers must be running separately for the agent to connect to them.